-- "ACM says so" (i.e., curriculum recommendations include course on operating systems).
+- (In the new curriculum, it's not.
+But it was in the old!) - "ACM says so" (i.e., curriculum recommendations include course on operating systems).
 Why?
-Well . . . - To be a "computer scientist", need to have a broad understanding of computer systems and operating system is a key part of a computer system.

-- Knowing something about how operating systems work helps you write efficient code. - Many of our courses "demystify" parts of computer systems (e.g., PAD I/II and Computer Design); so does this course. - It might even be fun ...
+Well . . . - To be a "computer scientist", need to have a broad understanding of computer systems and operating system is a key part of a computer system. - Knowing something about how operating systems work helps you write efficient code. - Many of our courses "demystify" parts of computer systems (e.g., 1320/1321 and Computer Design); so does this course. - It might even be fun ...